EdDataScienceEES/tutorial-AmeliaYoung/index.md

 ### 2.2 Cleaning and Filtering the data

 For the purpose of this exercise, we’re going to filter out observations not on mainland Australia or Tasmania, as well as any species with fewer than 4 observations.
+Which can be done as follows:

 ```r
 # Filtering Data ----